surifirstpin/Acubi_documentation/Version.5/Visualisation_Overview.md

 To refine and enhance the data obtained in AcuBi, It is provided with good number of customizing options.

-**For Instance** : Select **Percentage** checkbox in Pie chart which displays the quantity sum percentage of each month in percentage.
+**For Instance** : Select checkbox **Percentage** in Pie chart which displays the quantity sum of each month in percentage.

 ![
 ](https://raw.githubusercontent.com/sv18042016/fp1/caef96a364da60995f83c18399b0f6c4b340ea46/images/New_version5/UD_Visualisation_Overview_Image6.png)

 ## Deeper insights in visualization

-You can drill deeper into visualization, to get more specific information about the data.
-In order to carry out this function, click on the data in table chart, so it will further drill down displaying more deeper insight about the data.
+You can drill deeper into visualization, to get more specific information about the data obtained.
+In order to carry out this function, single click on the data in table chart, so it will further drill down displaying more deeper insight about the data.

 **For Instance**: In below chart, when you click on country it will display the states that fall under that country, for more deeper insight on clicking on State_Name it will display the list of cities that fall under that states as shown clearly in below image.
 *Country_Name-->State_Name-->City_Name*